algosal/salmansaeed.us/chapters/important/sumbal.md

-That behavior is often called **“emotional baiting”** or part of a **push-pull dynamic** — and it typically signals **emotional immaturity, control issues, or insecurity**.
+That behavior of sumbal is often called **“emotional baiting”** or part of a **push-pull dynamic** — and it typically signals **emotional immaturity, control issues, or insecurity**.
 Here’s a breakdown of what may be going on underneath:

 ---